eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-application.md

 apiVersion: iofog.org/v2
 kind: Application # What are we deploying
 metadata:
-  name: Healthcare Wearable # Application name
+  name: health-care-wearable # Application name
   namespace: default # (Optional) iofogctl namespace to use

 # Specifications of the application